You are here

 Flexible Spending Accounts allow employees to set aside funds into an account(s) and reimburse themselves for certain qualified expenses not covered by their medical, dental or vision plans.
 The amount that is set aside reduces current taxable income and increases spendable, take home pay.

-What Happens to My FSA if I Leave or Retire from the City?
+What happens to my FSA if I leave or retire from the City?

 Under the provisions of the Consolidated Omnibus Reconciliation Act of 1985, or COBRA, you and your covered family members may choose to continue your FSA coverage after your coverage is scheduled to end.
 You have 60 days from the date of your COBRA election notice to elect to continue this benefit.
 If you do not respond within 60 days, your rights to continue coverage end.
-You must also continue to pay your FSA bi-weekly payment to continue this benefit.
-COBRA information will be mailed to your home.
-Be sure to keep your address current by submitting changes to Human Resources.